The Witch of Joshua Ward House, Salem

 Giles Corey crushed to death with stones (Wikimedia Commons)

 The second floor is where most of the paranormal activities are reported and many investigators and staff will avoid the second floor as much as they can.
+Another ghost believed to be in the house is that of Giles Corey, a farmer brutally executed by Corwin.

 Witnesses say that they’ve seen books being pulled off shelves experience cold spots and have come across melted candles despite them never being lit.

 It is believed that this is the angry ghost of Corey roaming the house in search of Corwin to exact revenge for his unethical death.
+One final ghost is that of an unknown woman thought to be one of the many accused victims of the trials.

 The ghost seems to be reported mainly by men who claim to leave the property with scratches on their chests and the feeling that someone is lurking nearby them.